Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay Smoothing: Methodology

 \subsection{Explainability via Grad-CAM}

-To interpret the model's predictive focus, Grad-CAM~\cite{selvaraju2017grad} is applied to the final convolutional layer, generating heatmaps that visualize the spatial regions in the input metasurface geometry most influential to the predicted spectral response.
-These visualizations provide insights into how specific geometrical features affect spectral characteristics.
+To interpret the model's predictive focus, Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{selvaraju2017grad} is applied to the final convolutional layer of the backbone network, generating heatmaps that visualize the spatial regions in the input metasurface geometry most influential to the predicted spectral response.
+These visualizations provide insights into how specific geometrical features affect spectral characteristics, enhancing the interpretability of the proposed model.